getodk/docs/odk1-src/central-forms.rst

 As mentioned, ODK Central does not feature a built-in form design utility.
 Please take a look at the many :doc:`available tools <form-tools>` and the :doc:`introduction to form design <form-design-intro>` for help creating your form.

 As of version 0.7, Central will accept either XForms :file:`.xml` or XLSForm :file:`.xls`/:file:`.xlsx` files.
 If you have written your own :file:`.xml` file, we strongly recommend that you first double check that it is valid using :doc:`ODK Validate <validate>`.
-If you upload an XLSForm spreadsheet, Central will convert it to an XForm for you, and it will be automatically verified as part of that process.
+If you upload an XLSForm spreadsheet, Central will convert it to an XForm for you, and it will be automatically validated as part of that process.

-Once you have your form file in hand and you feel good about it, the next step will be to upload it into ODK Central.
+Once you have your form file, the next step will be to upload it into ODK Central.
 To do this, navigate to the Project (click on its name from the ODK Central homepage) to which you would like to add the Form, and locate the Forms listing section at the bottom of that page:

    .. image:: /img/central-forms/listing.png